esnya/UdonRabbit.Analyzer/README.md

 # UdonRabbit.Analyzer

 Experimental .NET Roslyn Analyzer for VRChat Udon and UdonSharp.
-This analyzer accelerates your Udon development with UdonSharp.
+This analyzer accelerates Udon development with UdonSharp by detecting grammars that are not supported by Udon and/or UdonSharp in the editor stage.
-Check out the [list of analyzers](docs/analyzers/README.md) defined in this project.
+Check out the [list of analyzers](./docs/analyzers/README.md) for supported grammars and other information.
-Not enough types of analyzers in UdonRabbit.Analyzer?
-You can check out the [list of missing analyzers](https://github.com/mika-f/UdonRabbit.Analyzer/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Aenhancement) or create a new issues.

 ## Features